sc830/Hercules/README.md

 - Nutrition tracking with analytics for food nutrition.
 - Mindfulness section for tracking meditation and water intake.

-### Screenshots ###
-Kacy added a screenshot titled "kalebs code.jpg" to the Docs folder to recap the work she did to make it easier to understand how it runs.

 ### Project Status ###
 Project is completed for the purpose of our coursework.
 While we did not complete all features we aimed to incorporate, we successfully created a MVP with some bugs.